cuemacro/teaching/README.md

 # teaching - resources for Cuemacro courses

-In this repo, we have resources for Cuemacro courses (including Python introduction for finance), such as how to install Anaconda, PyCharm etc.
+In this repo, we have resources for Cuemacro courses (including Python for finance taught on QDC), such as how to install Anaconda, PyCharm etc.

 For more information about my Python for finance workshops, please contact saeed@cuemacro.com